 Begin a diary of when you are experiencing any of the symptoms as this will help you if you decide to make a claim against your employer.

-Bear in mind that you will have 3 years from the date of discovery in which to make your claim for tinnitus.
+If you’re looking to make a tinnitus claim, Jefferies Solicitors are here to help.
+Please bear in mind that you will have 3 years from the date of discovery in which to claim.

 Our expert team of personal injury solicitors can also help if you’re suffering from another kind of occupational illness such as emphysema or carpal tunnel syndrome.
 Get in touch with our friendly team by calling 0800 342 3206 or by making an online enquiry.